eclipse/repairnator/doc/repairnator-git-repository-mode.md

 ### gitrepobranch

-It is also possible to run Repairnator directly on a specific branch (in this case, Repairnator clones only the specified branch of the Git repository) using the parameter `gitrepobranch` followd by the name of the branch.
+It is also possible to run Repairnator directly on a specific branch (in this case, Repairnator clones only the specified branch of the Git repository) using the parameter `gitrepobranch` followed by the name of the branch.
 When a branch name is provided, it is also possible to use the parameters `gitrepoidcommit` or `gitrepofirstcommit` to run Repairnator on a specific commit of the provided branch.

 Example of use: